Are you looking for personal storage space for all your files and folders? Then pCloud is your friend.

 - Some users have noted that the app constantly pulls some processor time after a while

-- Users on the free version can only restore deleted files within the first 24 hours upon deletion, though they files are held in Trash folder for 15 days.
-An upgrade to Premium version is required to restore these files, and other files deleted more than 24 hours ago.
+- Users on the free version can only restore deleted files within the first 24 hours upon deletion, though the files are held in the Trash folder for 15 days.
+An upgrade to the Premium version is required to restore these files, and other files deleted more than 24 hours ago.

 Have you tried pCloud or do you use it?
-Share your experience with us on the comments section.
+Share your experience with us in the comments section.

 RELATED STORIES TO CHECK OUT:

 - Xbox One will render games from the cloud to reduce storage space requirements

 - MEGA Privacy brings 50GB of free cloud storage space to Windows 10

 - PatchCleaner helps you free storage space and get rid of unwanted files